z0ok/Jira-Service-Desk-user-enum/README.md

 # What is this all about?

-Recently during a pentest project I've found an interesting way to enumerate Jira users via mentioning (tagging) in the Jira Software Service Desk application.
+Recently during a pentest project I've found an interesting way to enumerate Jira users via mentioning (tagging) in the Jira Software Service Desk application (authenticated!).
 The method is quite simple and obvious and was successfully executed in a killchain, so thx Atlassian!

 I've reported this method and provided all requested information to Atlassian and got response: